atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Log a message containing the HTTP request body passed into the operation..

-1. Drag a ?Log Message? from the Activity Bar -> General onto the canvas.
+1. Drag a 'Log Message' from the Activity Bar -> General onto the canvas.

-2. Rename the activity to ?LogDebugRequestBodyMessage?.
+2. Rename the activity to 'LogDebugRequestBodyMessage'.

-3. Configure the LogMessage activity, set the Log Level to ?DEBUG?.
+3. Configure the LogMessage activity, set the Log Level to 'DEBUG'.
 Set the Activity inputs->message field to the following expression:

 | Field | Expression |
 |---|---|